torvalds/linux/Documentation/livepatch/livepatch.rst

    basis.

-   In that case, arches without HAVE_RELIABLE_STACKTRACE would still be able to use the non-stack-checking parts of the consistency model:
+   In that case, arches without HAVE_RELIABLE_STACKTRACE would still be able to use the analn-stack-checking parts of the consistency model:

    a) patching user tasks when they cross the kernel/user space
       boundary; and